jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 Wretches are individuals directly touched by Cthonia, without having a deliberate pact with a specific Archon.
 As a result, Wretches have lingering Cthonic energy coursing through their bodies which they can use to cast powerful spells.

 *   _Always:_ Curse, Elemental Damage, Mental Influence
-*   _Sometimes:_ Detection, Illusion, Self-Buff, Soul Binding, Summoning, Utility
+*   _Sometimes:_ Detection, Illusion, Augmentation, Soul Binding, Summoning, Utility
 *   _Rarely:_ Cthonic Warding, Healing, Exorcism, Protection, Transmutation

 #### Invoker